venkatram-s/picoclaw/README.md

 - If you want to know how Picoclaw works, refer the original repository's `readme.md` [file](https://github.com/sipeed/picoclaw/blob/main/README.md).

-## Update (Dated 19/02/2026 - IST)

-**_Binaries have been removed, as this is an experimental, unofficial fork used for learning and portability testing.
-Programming is about understanding logic and implementing it securely, not just getting outputs, and vibe-coding tools become dangerous when they are used to replace comprehension instead of supporting it.
-If you choose to experiment with this code, please do so at your own discretion and risk._**

 ---

 > ⚠️ **CAUTION** ⚠️ - This is an experimental fork intended for learning purposes.
 Review and understand the source before building or running it.

-Thanks to vibe coding, some curiosity, and patience, I managed to port PicoClaw to a low-end laptop, and it works but has not undergone extensive security review.
+Thanks to vibe coding, some curiosity, and patience, I managed to port PicoClaw to a low-end laptop, and it works but hasn't undergone extensive security review.

 I initially tried compiling directly on the target machine, which turned out to be *really* slow, so most of the heavy lifting was done on a faster computer.